 The Scanner must collect and store static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System.

-The Scanner is required to collect and store static configuration information of an IT System.
-The type of configuration information collected must be defined in the ST [IDS SCN.1].
+A System containing a Scanner is required to collect and store static configuration information of an IT System.
+The type of configuration information collected must be defined in the ST [IDS SDC.1].